Managing Difficult Thoughts

 They create an unhealthy Headspace

 We all have distressing and unhealthy thoughts.
-Our ability to manage these difficult thoughts or to discern between helpful thoughts and harmful thoughts lies at the heart of successful living.
+Our ability to manage these problematic thoughts or discern between helpful and harmful thoughts lies at the heart of successful living.
 Unhealthy thoughts impact our family, friends, co-workers, and society.
-When thoughts stop helping us and become our master, we have less control over our lives.
+When thoughts stop helping us, they begin to control us.
 In this section, we will look at four common unhealthy thought patterns.

 1. Thought Distortions